19hours/sg-statutes/Acts/Community Mediation Centres Act.md

 ### Disputes

-11\.—(1) Subject to sections 9(3) and 15 and the Community Disputes Resolution Act 2015, any person may refer to a mediator of a Community Mediation Centre for mediation a case concerning a family, social or community dispute that does not involve a seizable offence under any written law.
+11\.—(1) Subject to sections 9(3), 15 and 15A and the Community Disputes Resolution Act 2015, any person may refer to a mediator of a Community Mediation Centre for mediation a case concerning a family, social or community dispute that does not involve a seizable offence under any written law.

 [Act 7 of 2015 wef 01/10/2015]

+[Act 33 of 2018 wef 01/11/2019]

 (2) A mediation session may be commenced or continued whether or not the dispute is justiciable before any court, tribunal or body and whether or not the dispute is the subject of any legal proceedings.